Mortichar/semi-modify-game-speed/README.md

         * Usable for thieving as well as combat.
         * Automatically cycles to next equipped food if you run out.
         * Takes damage reduction into consideration for max hit calculations.
-        * Now takes stun damage increases into account.
+        * Now takes stun damage increases, burning damage, and damage reflection into account.
+Should be worthy of god dungeons.
     * AutoLoot: picks up dropped loot items for you.
 * Extra functions & buttons
     * Toggle "OTHER" & "SOCIALS" Sidebar Button section visibility like you can do for "COMBAT" & "SKILLS"